Each day we overwhelm your brains with the content you've come to love from the Louder with Crowder Dot Com website.

 Meanwhile in modern England:

-God forbid someone have a stray thread on their sweater.
+God forbid someone have a stray thread on their jumper.
 How will they chop it off?
 Safety scissors?
 Their own teeth?

 While the British authorities are cracking down on quilt-makers, there's a bit of a terrorist problem: